Solar shingles: Is the look worth the price?

 Our biggest concern with GAF is that in spring 2023, it voluntarily recalled two components found in all Timberline Solar roofing systems installed between November 2021 and April 2023.
 The company stated that the components posed a fire hazard and powered down all recalled systems.
 GAF claims to have fixed the problem and is issuing free repairs with a six to eight-week wait time.

-According to GAF, its solar roof can be attached using only a nail gun, which makes it easy to install and helps cut costs.
-But you should still expect to pay $40,000 to $100,000 for a full Timberline Solar roof system.
+According to GAF, its solar roof is “designed to be affordable” and can be attached using only a nail gun, which makes it easy to install and helps cut costs.
+GAF claims that its prices are comparable to a new roof plus traditional rack-mounted solar, but you should still expect to pay $40,000 to $100,000 for a full Timberline Solar roof system.

-CertainTeed's solar shingles offer the best performance, but that doesn't mean they're the best solar shingles for your home.
+CertainTeed's solar shingles are our top pick, but that doesn't mean they're the best solar shingles for your home.
 You should also consider aesthetics, warranty, wind rating, cost, availability, and cell type when choosing a solar roof product.

 Performance

 When assessing performance, a solar shingle's total power output or wattage and its efficiency are both important.
 Each type of solar shingle varies so much in size that the best indicator of performance is power output per square foot of exposed shingle.
-CertainTeed's Solstice shingle tops the list at 16.1 W/sq. ft., while SunTegra's Solar Tile comes in last with 14.1 W/sq. ft.
+LUMA’s shingle tops the list at 16.2 watts per sq. ft., while GAF’s comes in last with 14.6 watts per sq. ft.

 Aesthetics